mah-data/EDIP/docs/architecture/ADR-005_Dataset_Architecture.md

 ## Context

-Data may originate from different technologies.
+The EDIP system must collect data from different physical technologies.

-Examples
+Examples:

-- SQL Table
+- SQL Tables
-- SQL View
+- SQL Views
-- REST API
-- CSV File
+- CSV Files
-- Excel File
+- Excel Files
+- REST APIs
+- XML
+- JSON
-- Stream
+- Sensor Streams

+Regardless of how the data is physically stored, EDIP should work with a unified logical object.

-Users should not depend on physical storage names.
+Users should work with logical datasets instead of physical database objects.

+---

 ## Decision

+Dataset represents a **logical collection of related data**.

+A Dataset is independent of physical storage technology.

+Each Dataset belongs to exactly one Connection.

+Relationship:

+Connection (1) -------- (N) Dataset

+---

+## Design Decisions

+### DD-001 Logical Dataset

+**Decision**

-Dataset is a logical object.
+Dataset represents a logical business object.

+**Reason**

+Users should not depend on physical database structures.

+---

+### DD-002 Physical Object Name

+**Decision**

-Dataset stores both:
+Dataset stores the original physical object name.

+Examples:

+- dbo.WeatherObservation
+- station_data.csv
+- api/weather/current

+**Reason**

+EDIP must know where data originates while presenting a logical name to users.

+---

+### DD-003 Dataset Name

+**Decision**

+Each Dataset has a logical DatasetName.

+Examples:

+- Surface Observation
-- DatasetName
+- Synoptic Observation
-- OriginalObjectName
+- Rainfall Data

+**Reason**

+Logical names are easier for users to understand than physical table names.

+---

+### DD-004 Dataset Ownership

+**Decision**

-Dataset belongs to one Connection.
+Each Dataset belongs to one Connection.

+**Reason**

+A Dataset can only be retrieved through one physical connection.

+---

+### DD-005 Technology Independence

+**Decision**

+Dataset does not store database-specific implementation details.

+**Reason**

+Changing the storage technology should not affect the business model.

+---

 ## Consequences

-Advantages
+### Advantages

+- Independent from database technology.
-- Technology independent
+- Easier migration.
+- Cleaner business model.
+- Supports multiple storage technologies.
-- Easier migration
+- Easier integration with future systems.
-- Better user experience

-Disadvantages
+### Disadvantages

-- Requires logical naming
+- Requires mapping between logical and physical names.
+- Slightly more metadata must be maintained.